hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

 Try reloading, we shouldn't get any more inactive people and bots!

 Our site is basically there!
-I hope your feeling proud because now it's time to take credit for the site :D
+I hope you're feeling proud because now it's time to take credit for the site :D

 If you scroll down you'll find `@yourname` replace that with your name!